-In my season summary, I look at what happened, the reasons for effectively closing Everest from Nepal, the roles played by all parties and some ideas on a credible path forward.
-The summary is not a sound bite, it is long, complicated and will take time to digest.
+In my season summary, I look at what happened, the reasons for effectively closing Everest from Nepal, the roles played by all parties, and some ideas on a credible path forward.
+The summary is not a sound bite, it is long, complicated, and will take time to digest.
 Just like anything with Everest it will evoke emotions and reactions.
 My hope is for badly needed changes on Everest.
 A mountain I value and whose climbers I admire – past, present, and future.

 2015: 18 Deaths, an Earthquake, and NO Summits

 Another tragic season but this time due to an earthquake, not climbing events.
 19 people were killed at Everest Base camp from an avalanche off the Pumori -Lingtren Ridge then the Chinese closed the North fearing aftershocks.
 Nepal continued to promote climbing but no team wanted to risk going back through the Icefall.
 For the first time since 1974, there were no spring summits on Everest from any route, any camp by any means.
 I was at Camp 2 in the Western Cwm attempting Lhotse when the earthquake struck.
-Read my 2015 season recap here.
+Read my season recap at this link.

 2016: Back to Normal but Inexperience Reigns

 Everest 2016 was a success by many measures.
-Climbers achieved life long dreams and a country got a break.
+Climbers achieved lifelong dreams and a country got a break.
 It was a ‘normal’ season with 640 summits but sadly there were five deaths plus one on Lhotse.
-However, in stark contrast to the previous four years on Everest, 2016 lacked large scale tragedy or extreme drama.
+However, in stark contrast to the previous four years on Everest, 2016 lacked large-scale tragedy or extreme drama.

 2017: The Weather Gods Must Be Angry